-Mrs. Basili held various managerial Mrs. Basili held various managerial positions in the shipping industry, including Western Bulk Carriers Holding ASA.
+Mrs. Basili held various managerial positions in the shipping industry, including Western Bulk Carriers Holding ASA.
 From 1999 to 2007 she held positions in Wallenius Wilhelmsen Logistics, first as a manager of contracting and strategy and later as commercial director in 2004.
-From 2007 to 2011, Mrs. Basili served as vice president marine. served as vice president, marine business unit of Petroleum Geo Services following its acquisition of Arrow Seismic ASA where she was the chief executive officer.
-She also served as a director of Odfjell SE from 2008 to 2014 and acted as the chief executive officer of GC Rieber Shipping from March 2011 to April 2017 (both listed on the Oslo Stock Exchange).
+From 2007 to 2011, Mrs. Basili served as vice president, marine business unit of Petroleum Geo Services following its acquisition of Arrow Seismic ASA where she was the chief executive officer.
+She also served as a director of Odfjell SE from 2008 to 2014, the chief executive officer of GC Rieber Shipping from March 2011 to April 2017, a director and deputy chairman of Kongsberg Gruppen ASA from May 2011 to May 2019 and a director of Wilh.
+Wilhelmsen Holding ASA from May 2016 to May 2020 (all listed on the Oslo Stock Exchange).